TycheSoftwares/arconix-shortcodes/readme.txt

 == Changelog ==

 = 1.2.0 =
-* Updated toggle shortcode to be compatible with WordPress 3.6
+* Updated toggle shortcode to be compatible with jQuery 1.9+
-* Allow the user to set the initial state of the toggle (closed or open)
+* Added shortcode parameter to allow the user to set the initial state of the toggle (closed or open)
 * Restricted the dashboard widget to only show up for administrator users
 * Added a filter to simplify prevention of the dashboard widget from loading at all
 * Fixed a bug in the output of custom toggle CSS